 And one year later the Bombers took a 2-0 ALDS lead over Texas in a 3-1 win behind Andy Pettitte and homers from Shane Spencer and Scott Brosius on September 30, 1998.

-Young Yankee outfielder Rusty Torres homered on his 23rd birthday (see below) on September 30, 1971, as did Bobby Murcer and Roy White, and the Yanks took a 5-2 lead in the Senators’ final game in Washington, but big Frank Howard hit a grand slam and the home team went ahead, 7-5.
+Young Yankee outfielder Rusty Torres homered on his 23rd birthday (see below) on September 30, 1971, as did Bobby Murcer and Roy White, and the Yanks took a 5-1 lead in the Senators’ final game in Washington, but big Frank Howard hit a home run and the home team tied it at 5-5, then went ahead, 7-5.
 It was all for naught, however, as the fans rushed the field with two outs in the ninth, and the game was awarded to the Yanks, 9-0, on a forfeit.

 The Yanks set a new, if temporary, record for homers in a season when Tony Kubek and Jesse Gonder went yard for 192 in a 6-5 win over Boston on September 30, 1960.